mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-revit.md

 To create a project parameter one must first define a parameter definition.
 This is a template that outlines a parameter's Name, DataType, Group and optionally an ID (Guid).
 The definition is used  then a Parameter may be added to the projects.
 Once added to the project, a Parameter instance will be attached to all the element instances, types or Globally to the project.
 Each Parameter instance can then store a unique value of a specific datatype.

-Shared Parameters are simply Project Parameters whos Parameter definitions can be transferred from one project to another thru a from a shared parameter file.
+Shared Parameters are simply Project Parameters whose Parameter definitions can be transferred from one project to another through a from a shared parameter file.
 Multiple projects can contain common parameter definitions.
 It is important to note that it is only the definitions that are shared, not the values within the parameters themselves.
 Shared parameters have a unique ID (Guid) that project parameters do not.

 ![]({{ "/static/images/guides/revit-params-projshared.png" | prepend: site.baseurl }})